Frequently Asked Questions

 Yes!
 OMK is very eager to expand our community by providing programming for everyone: mamas, daddies, brothers, uncles, the cool elder around the corner, everyone.
 And we're almost there.
 Please bear with us as we seek different ways to continue to serve and build with all our folks.
 Keep checking back for new developments.
 And follow @our_mothers_kitchens on Instagram to stay in touch with us!

 Who is eligible to apply for the camp?

-Our Mothers' Kitchens Culinary and Literature camp was designed for girls of color, ages 12-17 years old.
+Our Mothers' Kitchens Summer Workshop was designed for Black girls, ages 12-17 years old.

 I do not identify as a "girl of color".
 Can I still apply?

 As women of color, we chose to create an experience for girls with similar backgrounds and experiences to ours.
 We intentionally chose to use specific black women authors whose work and lives we believe girls and young women of color could relate to and learn from.